 Learn more about the Balance Sheet

-Thank you for reading CFI’s guide to bonds payable.
+Thank you for reading this CFI guide to bonds.
 To further advance your financial education, CFI offers the following resources.